Maine Winter Fairs & Festivals 2017 - mainetoday

 Outdoor activities, including scavenger hunt, story walk, snow science station and giant snow shelter.
 Snowshoe rentals, arts and crafts, snowy owls interactive display and more.

-Talk about an eclectic winter carnival – the Maine Lakes Winter Carnival includes a kids fishing derby AND a table tennis contest, plus snowmobile rides a Freezin for a Reason polar dip and dogsled rides at Highland Lake.
+The Maine Lakes Winter Carnival includes a kids fishing derby, horse drawn carriage rides, magic show, fireworks plus snowmobile rides a Freezin for a Reason polar dip and dogsled rides at Highland Lake.
+This year marks the festival’s first foray into the frozen magic of an ice bar!

 Events include a scavenger hunt, snow sculpting contest, pie eating contest, family obstacle course, skillet toss, sack rack, tug of war and more.